globality-corp/cookiecutter-microcosm-sagemaker/{{cookiecutter.repository_name}}/README.md

 ## Training

-To train on a dataset locally, run
+To train on a dataset locally, run something like the following:

-    train
+    train --input-data {{ cookiecutter.package_name }}/tests/fixtures/input_data \
+          --output-artifact models/test

 To see supported arguments, run